ESG (Environmental, Social and Governance) considerations play a central role in Harbour’s investment philosophy.

 Climate change resolutions were primarily proposed by shareholders but were often not put to the meeting given they were conditional on the resolutions to amend constitutions which did not carry.
 Regardless, our voting intentions tended to be against these proposals given requests for climate action or information where in many cases companies were already making solid progress.
 Examples included the major Australian banks who have joined the Net Zero Banking Alliance, set near term targets in their lending portfolios (sector specific) and committed to the phasing out of financing fossil fuel production.

-These targeted engagements were supplemented by the general ESG engagement we conduct across our whole NZ investment universe each year as part of our Corporate Behaviour Survey process.
+These targeted engagements were supplemented by the general ESG engagement we conduct across our whole New Zealand investment universe each year as part of our Corporate Behaviour Survey.

-The Corporate Behaviour Survey is our primary way to comprehensively assess how well each company in our NZ investment universe is addressing ESG considerations with engagement playing a key part.
-More information can be found in our ESG policy at Harbour-ESG-Policy-FINAL.pdf (harbourasset.co.nz)
+The Corporate Behaviour Survey is our primary way of comprehensively assessing how well each company in our New Zealand investment universe is addressing ESG considerations with engagement playing a key part.
+More information can be found in our ESG policy at https://www.harbourasset.co.nz/about-us/responsible-investing/

 Engagement Breakdown

-During the year we conducted 23 ESG related engagements on ad hoc issues in addition to the engagements we conduct annually as part of our Corporate Behaviour Survey process.
+During the year we conducted 26 ESG-related engagements on ad hoc issues in addition to the engagements we conduct annually as part of our Corporate Behaviour Survey.

 There were a variety of different ESG issues covered in these engagements and, in some cases, they involved multiple interactions with the company.
-As part of our engagement strategy, we engaged with five companies on climate change, three on social aspects including modern slavery and two on circular economy.
-We continued to engage on AGM resolutions relating to board composition through four director election engagements, and seven on executive/director remuneration.
-There were also two on miscellaneous ESG issues.
+As part of our process, we engaged with six companies on climate change and three on social aspects including modern slavery and community impact.
+We continued to engage on AGM resolutions relating to board composition through eight director election engagements, and four on executive/director remuneration.
+There were also five engagements on miscellaneous ESG issues such as sustainable financing and stakeholder materiality assessments.

-Outcomes from these engagements were generally constructive with many of the companies receptive to our concerns and in some cases taking action to improve on the issues identified, as demonstrated through the case studies below.
-We are cognisant that some of these issues are long-term in nature and take time to enact change.
-We are both patient and confident companies will eventually make the appropriate adjustments, but we will continue to monitor and liaise with them until these are made.
+Outcomes from these engagements were generally constructive with many of the companies receptive to our concerns and, in some cases, taking action to improve on the issues identified, as demonstrated through the case studies below.
+We acknowledge that some of these issues are long term in nature and take time to enact change.
+We are both patient and confident that companies will eventually make the appropriate adjustments, but we will continue to monitor and liaise with them until these are made.

 Case Study 1: